Nmorakinyo/portfolio/README.md

 -Add soial media links on all my pages
 -Use Bootstrap's navbar.
 -Use bootstrap's buttons as needed for various elements on my web pages.
--Use boostrap to style my headings
+-Use boostrap to style my headings, texts. buttons -Adds one additional CSS library besides bootstrap (Use animate.css on all mt 3 pages)

 ## Assets